-It seems that the EAEU just doesn't have enough experience due to its short integration record to defend interests of EAEU Members at negotiations with major economies such as China, Japan or Rep. of Korea.
-We can observe that EAEU made lots of efforts to gain these skills through negotiations with less important trade partners like Vietnam, Singapore, Iran, and Israel.
-Probably Indian negotiations will be a first stress-test with large economy: existing plans of successful negotiations of the EEC remain pretty moderate in terms of scale of partner-country.
-FTA with Vietnam has been functioning since the October 2016; FTA with Singapore is expected to be signed in 2019, Interim Agreement with Iran enabling formation of FTA can enter into force in 2019; as well as negotiations with several other countries like Serbia are underway).
+It seems that the EAEU does not have enough experience due to its short integration record to defend the interests of EAEU members at negotiations with major economies such as China, Japan or Rep. of Korea.
+We can observe that the EAEU have made efforts to gain these skills through negotiations with less important trade partners like Vietnam, Singapore, Iran, and Israel.
+Indian negotiations will probably be a first stress-test with a large economy: existing plans for successful negotiations of the EEC remain moderate in terms of the scale of partner-countries.
+The FTA with Vietnam has been functioning since the October 2016; the FTA with Singapore is expected to be signed in 2019, the Interim Agreement with Iran enabling formation of an FTA could come into force in 2019; and negotiations with several other countries, such as Serbia are underway.

-Thus, we can expect a gradual shift in EEC competences of FTA negotiations and related shift to discussions on FTAs with major North-East Asian economies.
-However, a further analysis clearly proves that the focus of these negotiations has to lay far further than tariff reduction or elimination and cover a wide range of non-tariff barriers that remain more important than tariff barriers for most of promising Russian exported goods.
+Thus, we can expect a gradual shift in EEC FTA negotiations and a related shift to discussions on FTAs with major North-East Asian economies.
+However, further analysis clearly shows that the focus of these negotiations is far beyond tariff reduction or elimination and cover a wide range of NTBs that remain more important than tariff barriers for the most promising Russian exports.